szydan/gists/nodejs/hello-world.md

 # Hello world

-First program in any new language is called a hello world program.
+The first program in any new language is called a hello world program.
 Hello world program prints "Hello World" text on the screen.

-Below an example in nodejs
+Below is an example in nodejs

 ```js
 console.log("Hello World")